qmlbook/qmlbook/en/ch15/index.rst

 We create a build folder and then call qmake from inside the build folder with the location of our project folder.
 This will setup the make file in a way that all build artifacts are stored under the build folder instead of inside our source code folder.
 This allows us to create builds for different qt versions and build configurations at the same time and also it does not clutter our soruce code folder which is always a good thing.

 When you are using Qt Creator it does these things behind the scenes for you and you do not have to worry about these steps usually.
-For larger projects and more deeper understanding of the flow it is recommended that you can build your qt project from the command line.
+For larger projects and more deeper understanding of the flow it is recommended that you learn to build your qt project from the command line.

 QMake
 -----